I am a marketing professional holding a postgraduate degree in management. Astronomy is my hobby.

 3. Lunar Craters: The craters on the moon's surface look like indentations on a metallic ball even from my modest telescope.
 These craters are formed when asteroids and comets impact the moon.

 4. Venus Transits: There have been two Venus transit events in the twenty-first century.
 This is when the planet Venus passes in front of the sun.
 It appears as a black dot moving across the sun's disk.
-I missed the first one, but I watched the second one through a telescope with solar filters that was organized by a local astronomy group.
+I missed the first one, but I watched the second one in the year 2012 through a telescope with solar filters that was organized by a local astronomy group.
+The next Venus transit will happen on 2117 and that is a long wait.

 Solar System Planets